Total Greenhouse Gas Emissions (Scope 1 and 2)

 Other countries: Country-specific emission factors set forth by the International Energy Agency (IEA, 2011).

-For emission factors for fuels, OMRON uses factors set forth in the "Manual for Calculating and Reporting Greenhouse Gas Emissions" of the System to Calculate, Report, and Publish Greenhouse Gas Emissions based on the Act for Promoting Global Warming Countermeasures.
+For emission factors for fuels, the OMRON Group uses factors set in the "Manual for Calculating and Reporting Greenhouse Gas Emissions" of the System to Set, Report, and Publish Greenhouse Gas Emissions based on the Act on Promotion of Global Warming Countermeasures.

-To ensure the reliability of its data, the OMRON Group’s GHG emissions data (Scope 1, 2, and 3) underwent third-party review by Bureau Veritas Japan Co., Ltd. OMRON received a report that verified appropriate measurement, calculation, and reporting of GHG data, including source data, or evidence.
+To ensure the reliability of its data, the OMRON Group’s GHG emissions data (Scope 1, 2, and 3) underwent third-party review by Bureau Veritas Japan Co., Ltd. The Group received a report that verified appropriate measurement, calculation, and reporting of GHG data, including source data, or evidence.

 |Category||Verification source data (evidence)||Verification standard|